fooooter/drain/README.md

 - `enable_server_header` - whether to enable the `Server` header or not.
 It contains "Drain " + its current version.
 True by default.
 - `request_timeout` - a time the server will wait for data to be sent by the client; if it takes too long, the server will close the connection.
 Set to 10 seconds by default.
 - `be_verbose` - toggle verbose output.
 False by default.
+- `cgi` (CGI feature flag only!):
+  * `enabled` - enable CGI in runtime.
+  * `cgi_server` - a path to the application, which will process CGI requests (for example `php-cgi`)
+  * `cgi_rules` - here you can control, of which resources the processing by the CGI server will be attempted, and for which won't through a list of key-value pairs.
+  In order to have the CGI server process resources matching the given pattern, set `true` (default action is `false`).
+A resource is, for example, `index.php`.
+  It uses Glob UNIX shell-like path syntax, so you can match extensions or even whole directories recursively!
+  Directories are relative to `document_root`.

 Drain must be restarted in order for changes to take effect.
 Currently, the required fields are: `bind_host`, `bind_port`, `document_root` and `server_root`.

+Exemplar config.json file is available in the root of this repository.
+Feel free to change it to your preferences.

 PUT, DELETE and PATCH get enabled only when the library is loaded properly, otherwise these have no use, as it would be dangerous for the server to arbitrarily guess, what they should do in certain scenarios.